-This operation is performed to relieve persistent irritation of the thumb tendons below the tight strap.
+This operation is performed to relieve persistent irritation of the finger or thumb tendons below the tight strap.

-Most patients with this condition find that their symptoms settle with time, rest, splints, pain killers and steroid injections below the tight strap, so only a minority ever need surgery.
+Most patients with this condition find that their symptoms settle with time, rest and steroid injections below the tight strap so only a minority ever need surgery.